Sylig/Main/README.md

 I am a keen student of Full Stack Web Development.
 Thanks to the CoGrammar and HyperionDev bootcamp, I am enjoying working on HTML, CSS and Javascript.
 I am also diving into Node.js and React.

+You can see some of my works in this repository.

 How to reach me - email address: Simonaligorio@icloud.com

 <!--